 One thing to note about using Sculpey Liquid Clear is that you have to stir it before EVERY use.
 It separates and settles very quickly, and your result won’t be as clear if you use the top-most part of the bottle.
 Also, for some frustrating reason, the bottle tends to ooze and leak.

-Although it’s not advertised as a liquid clay, I’ve included Sculpey Bake and Bond here because it’s so commonly confused with their liquid clays.
+Although it’s not advertised as a liquid clay, I’ve included Sculpey Oven-Bake Clay Adhesive (formerly called Bake and Bond) here because it’s so commonly confused with their liquid clays.
 Bake and Bond is a bakeable adhesive for polymer clay.
 Don’t let that fool you, though.
 Bake and Bond is not glue.
 It’s just a thick version of liquid clay.
 It’s used to attach unbaked to baked clay (or baked to baked), and it must be cured for the bond to cure.
 The thickness of Bake and Bond is useful because it keeps things from slipping around while you’re constructing your piece.

 While any liquid clay can be used as a bakeable adhesive, Bake and Bond cannot be used in all the same ways as liquid clays.
 It’s thick, so it doesn’t make a very good “juice” to moisten dry polymer clay.
 It’s also quite cloudy and will not be completely invisible after baking.
 Make sure to use small amounts of Bake and Bond to create your bonds and try to use it inconspicuously.